robinst/pict-rs/README.md

 ## Contributing
 Feel free to open issues for anything you find an issue with.
 Please note that any contributed code will be licensed under the AGPLv3.

+## FAQ
+### Question: I want to configure it with yaml instead of toml
+Answer: That's not a question, but you can configure pict-rs with json, hjson, yaml, ini, or toml.
+Writing configs in other formats is left as an exercise to the reader.

 ## License

 Copyright © 2021 Riley Trautman